SuiteDash

 Verdict

 SuiteDash wins on CRM and marketing.
-Even basic deal pipelines plus email marketing campaigns give SuiteDash capabilities that Plutio does not offer.
-If your business has any active sales process or email nurturing workflow, SuiteDash covers it natively while Plutio requires external tools.
+Deal pipelines with configurable stages plus email marketing campaigns give SuiteDash capabilities that Plutio cannot match.
+If your business has any active sales process or email nurturing workflow, SuiteDash covers it natively while Plutio requires external tools for email marketing.

 AI and automation